donquxiote/hang-out-with-me/README.md

 ## Why

 When I deleted my facebook account, one of the issues I knew I'd have would be getting event or party info out en masse to my friends.
 Evites can be cumbersome and often require knowing people's email, or them checking their email and fighting with spam folders.
 Group texts are clumsily, everyone is on a dozen different messaging apps but no one has the same combination.
-The most accessible and easy to use (for the invitees) option seemed to be an easily simple website.
+The most accessible and easy to use (for the invitees) option seemed to be a simple website.

 My goal was something that was minimal work on my the attendee side, that could be shared with a link and a quick blurb.